bitcero/rmcommon/README.md

 Follow next steps in order to get Common Utilities installed in XOOPS:

 1. Extract compressed file on your hard disk.
-2. Upload folder `rmcommon/system` to directory `modules` of your XOOPS installation.
+2. Upload folder `modules` to your XOOPS installation.

    This folder contains the system theme called **redmexico**, and this theme make possible all integration between rmcommon and XOOPS.